heroku-examples/salesforce-streams-nodejs/README.md

 ▶️ in a browser view the web UI [http://localhost:3000/](http://localhost:3000/).

 ▶️ in a separate browser window, login to the associated Salesforce org.
-Create or update entities that have been [configured](#user-content-salesforce).
+Create or update entities (example: Accounts) that are [configured](#user-content-salesforce) for CDC events.

 👀 observe the changes appearing in the web UI.

+⚡️☁ notice the bolt & cloud emojis in the web UI.
+The ⚡️ indicates the web browser's on-line status, while the ☁️ indicates the backend Salesforce streaming connection status.
+These indicators fade out when off-line.
+Hover over them to see a textual description of the current state.

 ### Testing